lodembeep/lodembeep/README.md

-# 📌 Lodembeep's GitHub Profile
+# 📌 Lodembeep: Backend Architect | DevOps Expert | Startup Builder

 Hey, I'm **Lodembeep** — a backend junkie and DevOps enthusiast who loves diving deep into tech and building stuff that (usually) works.
 I’m an **eternal learner** with **endless curiosity** for new technologies and try to keep up with the latest trends as often as possible.
 Oh, and yeah, I’m an **AI skeptic** — still waiting to be impressed!